 - Costa Rican Nationals and Residents over 65 years of age

 - Members of Costa Rican indigenous communities.

-Members of the following entities with accreditation: ICOM (Consejo Internacional de Museos), functionaries of Banco Central de Costa Rica, associated superintendents and their relatives in first degree of consanguinity, tourist guides, diplomats and journalists who have previously informed your visit.
+Members of the following entities with accreditation: ICOM (International Council of Museums), employees of the Central Bank of Costa Rica, SUPEN, SUGEF, and SUGEVAL personnel and their direct family members, official tour guides, diplomats, and journalists with credentials (who have previously informed of their visit.